sahib/brig/docs/roadmap.rst

  ..  role:: strikethrough

-*Gateway:* :strikethrough:`Provide a built-in (and optional) http server, that can »bridge« between the internal ipfs network and people that use a regular browser.
+**Gateway:** :strikethrough:`Provide a built-in (and optional) http server, that can »bridge« between the internal ipfs network and people that use a regular browser.
 Instances that run on a public server can then provide hyperlinks of files to non-brig users.` *Done as of version 0.3.0.*

-*Shelf instances:* Special instaces of brig, that operate automatically and are meant to be run on public servers.
-They can be used to exchange data between users that are not online at the same day (e.g. due to timezone differences).
+**Config profiles:** Make it easy to configure brig in a way to serve either as thin client or as archival node.
+Archival nodes can be used in cases where a brig network spans over computers that lie in a different timezone.
+The archival node would accumulate all changes and repositories would see it as some sort of "blessed repository" which holds the latest and greatest state.

-*Automatic syncing:* Automatically publish changes after a short amount of time.
+**Automatic syncing:** :strikethrough:`Automatically publish changes after a short amount of time.
-If an instance modified some file other nodes are notified and can decide to pull the change.
+If an instance modified some file other nodes are notified and can decide to pull the change.` *Done as of version 0.4.0.*

-*Intelligent pinning strategies:* By default only the most recent layer of files are being kept.
+**Intelligent pinning strategies:** :strikethrough:`By default only the most recent layer of files are being kept.
 This is very basic and can't be configured currently.
-Some users might only want to have only the last few used files pinned, archive instances might want to pin almost everything up to a certain depth.
+Some users might only want to have only the last few used files pinned, archive instances might want to pin almost everything up to a certain depth.` *Done as of version 0.4.0 (see repinning)*

 *Improve read/write performance:* Big files are currently hold in memory completely by the fuse layer (when doing a flush).
 This is suboptimal and needs more intelligent handling and out-of-memory caching of writes.
 Also, the network performance is often very low and ridden by network errors and timeouts.
+This can be tackled since IPFS v0.4.19 supports an --offline switch to error out early if a file is not available locally.

 *More automated authentication scheme:* E-Mail-like usernames could be used to verify a user without exchanging fingerprints.
 This could be done by e.g.